GaryOderNichts/Bloopair/README.md

 - Once you're booted into Tiramisu and are in the Wii U menu, press the SYNC button on your console and controller
 - Wait until the Controller is connected

+If a controller had been paired in the past, simply turn it on again and it should reconnect.

 ## Pairing a DualShock 3
 The DualShock 3 needs to be paired using a USB cable.
 After the initial pairing it can be used like any other wireless Bluetooth controller.
 - Open the Bloopair pairing app from the Homebrew Launcher.
 You should now be in the USB pairing menu.